Awsthyn/training-requirements/Linux for Bioinformatics/answer_example.md

 Q7. what does the sudo docker run part of the command do? and what does the salmon swim part of the command do?

 A: The docker `run` command first creates a writeable container layer over the specified image, and then starts it using the specified command
-The `salmon swim` command performs super-secret operation, prints on terminal:
+The `salmon swim` command performs super-secret operation... prints on terminal:

 ```
     _____       __